 04-15 13:27:00.660 E/PackageManager(731): Cannot rename native library directory /data/app-lib/vmdl354040019 to /data/app-lib/com.twitter.android-1

 Ah-ha, so it’s not an error due to insufficient storage, it’s actually a problem with deleting some native binary and not being able to rename a library directory.
-So, here’s how I fixed the problem:
+So, here’s how I fixed the problem (note - your Android phone will have to be rooted in order to follow these steps):

 - Ran Sliding Explorer with SU (SuperUser) permissions